Raw (TV series): Episode 4

-Chantelle discovers the magic of the internet, Jojo falls over and bruises her shin badly.
+Chantelle discovers the magic of the internet; Jojo falls over and bruises her shin badly.

 Episode 6

 Jojo is planned to get married but it all turns out bad in the end when she gets dumped.

 Synopsis (Season 4)

 Episode 1

-Fiona hates surprises so her 40th birthday is a great time to spring a big one on her.
-Jojo's living with Kate and Shane and causing friction in all the bedrooms.
+Fiona dislikes surprises so her 40th birthday is a great time to spring a big one on her.
+Jojo's living with Kate and Shane and causing strife in all the bedrooms.
 She's had a really late one and is desperately trying to cover in the kitchen – without much success.

 Episode 2

 Kate and Shane arrive to chaos at the flat and Jojo comatose on the sofa.
 There are now three people in this relationship and there's only room for two.

 Episode 3

 Payback time for Jojo as last night's late one takes its toll.
 Selena's presence in RAW is making Geoff very nervous.
 What's her secret and when's she going to spill?